Sigmmma/c20/src/content/h3/h3-ek/h3-sapien/objectives/readme.md

 | Squad group filter | Selection | This field accepts a created squad-group entry to filter entry into this task
 | Dialogue Type | Enum | A selection of pre-defined dialogue responses that a unit will play when it enters this task

+{% alert type="info" %}
+When directing a task into follow behavior, note that following is between areas and not between firing points
+{% /alert %}

 # Pureform distribution

 | Field | Data type | Description